Preloading is done with <link rel="prefetch" href="url">.

 The only browser versions that implement modules without implementing subresource integrity are Edge 16, Safari 10.1 and Safari 11.0.
-They account for about 1% of page views.
+They account for 0.8% of page views.

 Hosting the script yourself is also possible.
 Download the latest version then add a module script tag just before </body>: